 UmweltBank is a specialised lender with total assets of €3.9bn, providing financing for renewable energy projects, as well as loans for new construction or the renovation of sustainable residential, community and commercial real estate.

 UBK’s focus on financing sustainable projects should continue to facilitate its long-term growth, with Germany’s ambitious target to generate >80% of electricity from renewable energy sources by 2050 (40% in 2018).
-The recent slowdown in new capacity additions (6.6GW in 2018 vs 8.3GW in 2017) is largely due to wind projects (affected by permit delays and resistance from local residents), while new solar additions have been solid at 2.94GW in 2018 vs 1.66GW in 2017.
-The trend towards sustainability and persistent housing deficit continue to shape the German real estate market, assisting UBK’s new lending volumes.
+While new wind capacity additions continue to be impaired by a number of roadblocks, additions in solar energy show persistent strength, with close to 4GW of new capacity in 2019 (vs 2.95GW in 2018).
+The trend towards sustainability, and persistent housing deficit, continues to shape the German real estate market, assisting UBK’s new lending volumes.